What is stress?

 - Being too busy to have sufficient time for ourselves, etc.

-How to identify stress in life ?
+How to identify stress?

 At times, stress can be easily identified.
 But, sometimes stress and its cause or source can be hard to recognize.
-In such a situation, pay attention to some signs that will help you in understanding that you are dealing with stress in your life.
+In such situation, pay attention to some signs that will help you in understanding that you are dealing with stress in your life.
 The signs or effects that you can look out for include:-

 - Physical signs such as disturbed sleep, digestive issues, high blood pressure, headaches, changes in weight, being sick frequently, irregular menstrual cycle, etc.

 - Emotional signs such as irritability, getting moody, angry, or frustrated, etc.